 In a rapidly changing environment, with businesses growing at a faster and faster pace, finance teams need the right tools to navigate change.
 Yet, by depending on email and spreadsheets, most finance teams have long cycle times for building annual budgets and forecasts.
 As a result, plans and forecasts quickly become out-of-date and the manual effort consumes time you should be spending on valuable analysis and business strategy.
 This results in a static plan—one that takes too long to create, and doesn't support business growth.

 Static planning is siloed planning with no source of truth or singular, trusted view of the business.
-When you spend weeks to months building a plan that can't keep up with the dynamic changes your organization faces, your time and effort is invested in a model that can't guide your business forward, or help you to course correct.
-While cheap in terms of direct costs, the costs in time and labor, mistakes, and missed opportunities make static planning something your business can’t afford.
+When you spend weeks to months building a plan that can't keep up with the dynamic changes your organisation faces, your time and effort is invested in a model that can't guide your business forward, or help you to course correct.
+While cheap in terms of direct costs, the costs in time and labour, mistakes, and missed opportunities make static planning something your business can’t afford.

 Manual planning processes make it unwieldy to pull together data, with multiple versions being emailed back and forth leading to confusion and errors.
 Passing around spreadsheets is like a bad game of telephone: it’s difficult to work in a collaborative and meaningful way.

 Your forecasts are only as good as the underlying data.
 But a manual spreadsheet process makes it difficult to know who entered the data, where their numbers came from, and even which version of data is the latest.
 Sharing duplicate copies of spreadsheets creates a brittle, unreliable process for planning and forecasting.

 Spreadsheets were not designed to support a growing business.
 A small business can rely on spreadsheets for their finance processes, but once your business starts to grow, you need to leverage tools and processes that support dynamic growth.
 When it comes to scenario planning, rolling forecasts, and visual analytics, spreadsheets won't cut it.